-The underwriters have agreed to purchase all of the notes sold pursuant to the terms agreement if any of these notes are purchased.
-If an underwriter defaults, the terms agreement provides that the purchase commitments of the nondefaulting underwriters may be increased or the purchase agreement may be terminated.
+The underwriter has agreed to purchase all of the notes sold pursuant to the terms agreement if any of these notes are purchased.
+If the underwriter defaults, the terms agreement provides that the purchase agreement may be terminated.

-Vale Overseas and CVRD have agreed to indemnify the underwriters against certain liabilities, including liabilities under the Securities Act of 1933, or to contribute to payments the underwriters may be required to make in respect of those liabilities.
+Vale Overseas and CVRD have agreed to indemnify the underwriter against certain liabilities, including liabilities under the Securities Act of 1933, or to contribute to payments the underwriter may be required to make in respect of those liabilities.

-Vale Overseas and CVRD have agreed that Vale Overseas will not, during a period of 30 days from the date of this Prospectus Supplement, without the written consent of Merrill Lynch, Pierce, Fenner & Smith Incorporated, directly or indirectly, issue, sell, offer or contract to sell, grant any option for the sale of, or otherwise transfer or dispose of, any debt securities of Vale Overseas.
+Vale Overseas and CVRD have agreed that Vale Overseas will not, during a period of 30 days from the date of this Prospectus Supplement, without the written consent of J.P.
+Morgan Securities Inc., directly or indirectly, issue, sell, offer or contract to sell, grant any option for the sale of, or otherwise transfer or dispose of, any debt securities of Vale Overseas.

-The underwriters are offering the notes, subject to prior sale, when, as and if issued to and accepted by them, subject to approval of legal matters by their counsel, including the validity of the notes, and other conditions contained in the terms agreement, such as the receipt by the underwriters of officers' certificates and legal opinions.
-The underwriters reserve the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.
+The underwriter is offering the notes, subject to prior sale, when, as and if issued to and accepted by its subject to approval of legal matters by its counsel, including the validity of the notes, and other conditions contained in the terms agreement, such as the receipt by the underwriter of officers' certificates and legal opinions.
+The underwriter reserves the right to withdraw, cancel or modify offers to the public and to reject orders in whole or in part.

-Commissions and Discounts
+Commissions and discounts

-The underwriters have advised Vale Overseas that they propose initially to offer the notes to the public at the public offering price on the cover page of this prospectus, and to dealers at that price less a concession not in excess of .4% of the principal amount of the notes.
-The underwriters may allow, and the dealers may reallow, a discount not in excess of .2% of the principal amount of the notes to other dealers.
-After the initial public offering, the public offering price, concession and discount may be changed.

-The expenses of the offering, not including the underwriting discount, are estimated to be US\$600,000 and are payable by Vale Overseas.
+The underwriter has advised Vale Overseas that it proposes initially to offer the notes to the public at the public offering price on the cover page of this prospectus.
+After the initial public offering, the public offering price may be changed.
+The expenses of the offering, not including the underwriting discount, are estimated to be US\$1,000,000 and are payable by Vale Overseas.